Connect with us

 on

-Apple’s confirmed a new iOS 17.4 update for iPhone and some iPhone users should start preparing for the release right now.
+Apple’s confirmed a new iOS 17.6 update for iPhone and some iPhone users might want to start preparing for its release.

 Prepare for the Installation

-If you plan on installing the iOS 17.4 update right away, you should use this time to prepare yourself, and your device, for the installation.
+If you plan on installing iOS 17.6 right away, you should use this time to prepare yourself, and your device, for the installation.

 If you’re running out of internal storage, use this time to do some cleanup.
 Go into your iPhone’s storage and delete files (photos, apps, etc) you no longer need.
 This will help make room for the software.
 It may also improve your iPhone’s performance.